elexis-eu/lexonomy/INSTALL.md

 node lexonomy.js
 ```

-#### Update and put to the right place: - Update the file siteconfig.json according to your needs (see below for details) and run script to

 ## Short interlude: installing libxslt on Windows

 One of the modules that will be installed on your computer when you run `npm install` is a module called libxslt.
 If you are installing the libxslt module on Windows, you may run into all sorts of complications.
 Here are some hints to get you through them.